protecode-sc/helm-chart/README.md

 If monitoring is needed, minimum instance size is Standard_DS3_v2.
 In that case node count can be decreased to 2.

-## Deploying Black Duck Binary Analysis Using synopsysctl

-The following steps describe a high-level overview of the steps required to install BDBA in a Kubernetes cluster.

-1. Ensure that you fulfill the [prerequisites](https://synopsys.atlassian.net/wiki/spaces/BDLM/pages/417234960/Prerequisites+for+BDBA) to install BDBA.
-2. Create and configure the [Kubernetes cluster](https://synopsys.atlassian.net/wiki/spaces/BDLM/pages/414089277/Preparing+the+Environment), and prepare your environment to install BDBA.
-3. Download [synopsysctl](https://synopsys.atlassian.net/wiki/spaces/BDLM/pages/417234971/Getting+Started+with+Synopsysctl+CLI) and install BDBA.

 ## Deploying Black Duck Binary Analysis Using the Helm Package Manager